alex9311/Web-Data-Management/Assignment3/report.md

 The Apache Giraph solution works in four steps during which messages are sent along the edges of a triangle.

-1. In the first step, a message containing the ID of the sending vertex is sent along all edges where the neigboring vertex has a higher ID.
+1. In the first step, a message containing the ID of the sending vertex is sent along all edges where the neighboring vertex has a higher ID.
 If this vertex is part of a triangle, then this step is sending a message along the AB edge of the ABC triangle.
-2. In the second step, this message is forwarded to again to all edges of which the neigboring vertex has an higher ID.
+2. In the second step, this message is forwarded to again to all edges of which the neighboring vertex has an higher ID.
 If this vertex is part of the ABC triangle it now forwards this message along the BC edge.
 3. In the third step the message is forwarded to all neighbors, if this vertex is part of the ABC triangle it now forwards this message along the BC edge.
 4. In the last step, the IDs of the messages are compared with the ID of the current vertex.
 If the message ID matches the ID of the vertex, the message in this message has traveled along three edges in a triangle.
 Thus, a triangle is counted.